This post may contain affiliate links. Please see my disclosure policy for details.

 The owner, Heprit, is super cool and gave me some great options not only for this place but for North East.
 Also, there’s a great library of reading materials for onward adventures.

 He also can put you in touch for a discounted taxi service for sightseeing.
-I did find a website here, but not sure if it’s still in service.

 This looked incredible if you had the budget and comes with some highly rated restaurants on TripAdvisor.
 For dates and rates click here.